lblod/template-export-service/README.md

 # template-export-service
-Microservice which allows for exporting and importing say-editor templates and snippets
+Microservice which allows for exporting and importing say-editor templates and snippets.

 ## Installation
 Add this service to your docker-compose stack: